Park City, Utah © Brad.K

-The holiday destination of Park City, in Utah, is famous for its three world-class ski resorts: Park City Mountain Resort, Deer Valley and The Canyons.
+The holiday destination of Park City is famous for its three world-class ski resorts: Park City Mountain Resort, Deer Valley, and The Canyons.
 Together they form one of the USA's largest ski areas.
-The outstanding facilities for winter sports offered at Park City earned the resort town several of the 2002 Winter Olympic events.
-The Canyons resort features 8 mountains, 146 trails and 3,500 acres of diverse terrain, suited to every style and ability.
-Deer Valley Resort boasts thrilling chutes and bowls and caters for everyone, from families to individual ski and boarding champs.
+The Canyons resort features eight mountains, 146 trails, and 3,500 acres of diverse terrain, suited to every style and ability.
+Deer Valley Resort contains thrilling chutes and bowls, and caters for everyone, from families to individual ski and boarding champs.
 Lessons and child care are available.
 From deep powder bowls to long groomed runs, gentle beginner slopes to steep chutes, four world-class terrain parks and the 2002 Olympic Superpipe, Park City Mountain Resort has something for everyone.

 Park City was a former silver mining town in the 19th century.
 Its Main Street is a restored historic district that adds a different dimension to the character of the town, which is now home to stylish condos and the state's most sophisticated resort community.
 Main Street is lined with quaint shops and galleries that make for very satisfying browsing.
 The town has a wide variety of shopping opportunities, everything from handmade furniture, books, and art collectibles to brand-name bargains in a factory outlet mall.
 Sportswear, particularly ski-gear, abounds.
 Each of the three holiday resorts in the town also have their own shops for visitors.